stephenslab/ipynb-website/README.md

 ## Tips for adapting this repository for your own research

++ There are many things that can be done; we will only describe here some of the simpler modifications that can be made.

 + [Link](https://bootswatch.com) to gallery of Bootstrap themes.

 + Note that not all themes will show up consistently due to conflicts